robertwaredev/scripts/docs/Foglight.md

 - Due to the abundance of Fog on surface of the Overworld, Fogstones are naturally more radiant there, resonating positively with their unrefined state of matter, as if calling out for their home.
 - On the Overworld, Fogstones can act as a navigational aid in finding or avoiding Fog when carried, a harbinger of encroaching Fog when built as structures such as street lamps or lighthouses, and importantly, an unfortunate beacon in the night for other players looking to profit on your misery.

-### Fogstones vs Underworld
+### Fogstones vs Old World

-- In the Underworld, Fogstones have an increased radiance the deeper you go, and a reduced ability to absorb natural light to recharge.
+- In the Old World, Fogstones have an increased radiance the deeper you go, and a reduced ability to absorb natural light to recharge.
 - Civilization has attempted to rebuild here, free from the effects of Fog, but far from the sunlight necessary to keep darkness more than a stone's throw away.
-Underworld settlements rely heavily on using significant amounts of natural light, like bonfires, or by converting it into perpetual Foglight through Fogstone absorption.
+Old World settlements rely heavily on using significant amounts of natural light, like bonfires, or by converting it into perpetual Foglight through Fogstone absorption.

 ### Fogstones vs World Tree